mikebharris/CLAMS/README.md

 ## Lambdas

-There are three AWS Lambda functions:
+There are five AWS Lambda functions:

 * [Attendee Writer](functions/attendee-writer) - Writes new incoming attendees into the DynamoDB datastore
 * [Attendee API](functions/attendees-api) - Presents the attendee's details to the world and does some reporting in JSON
 * [Authorizer](functions/authorizer) - Provides HTTP Basic Auth access to certain endpoints (i.e. for PUT, POST, DELETE)
+* [DB-Trigger](functions/db-trigger) - Turns entries in the trigger_notifications table into streamed events
+* [Processor](functions/processor) - Process db notifications created by the DB-Trigger Lambda

 ## Shared packages